It depends on a lot of factors, actually, but we are going to give 10:

 If he is your friend, he knows what’s going on in your life.

-If he feels threatened by what he sees from his front seat view, he can even intervene.
+He can even intervene if he feels threatened by what he sees from his front seat view.

-It’s kind of like paranoia of you forgetting him and doing better than he is doing.
+It’s like the paranoia of you forgetting him and doing better than he is.

-He has the satisfaction of knowing that he has certain control in your life if he stays your friend.
+He has the satisfaction of knowing that he has certain control over your life if he stays your friend.

 10) Ex wants to keep you as his backup plan